lennicec/eeb-177/README.md

 # My Favorite Animal
 ***Rossia pacifica***
-Interesting facts are that they:
+A few interesting facts are that they:
 1. are native to the northern Pacific Ocean
 2. are related to cuttlefish
 3. breed in the winter